-Pour the batter into cupcake papers in a cupcake tin, about 3/4 to the top.
+Pour the batter into cupcake papers in a cupcake tin, about ¾ to the top.
 And bake at 350 degrees for 18-20 minutes, until a tester inserted into the cupcakes come out clean.

 Let cupcakes cool in pan for a few minutes before removing to cooling rack to cool completely.

 When your cupcakes are cooled, core them.
 You can either use a cupcake corer (here's an affiliate link for the one I use all the time!) or you can simply cut a little piece of the middle out.
 And fill that center with the cooled lemon curd.

 Now, frost/ice all of the cupcakes!
 And add a blackberry on top for the finishing touch.

 I absolutely love the color of the icing!
 Sure, it was a little bit thinner than the typical frosting, but it looked stunning and was nice and light tasting.